Sanctification in Christianity: Methodism

+Terming the experience of entire sanctification the baptism of the Holy Spirit, John William Fletcher, the systematic theologian of Methodism, emphasized that the experience of entire sanctification through the indwelling of the Holy Spirit cleanses the believer from original sin and empowers the believer for service to God.

 Justification is seen as an initial step of acknowledging God's holiness, with sanctification as, through the grace and power of God, entering into it.
 A key scripture is Hebrews 12:14: "Follow after...holiness, without which no one shall see the Lord."
 The importance of "growth in grace", according to Methodist doctrine, is important before and after entire sanctification:

 In the same vein, in addition to entire sanctification, the Kentucky Mountain Holiness Association affirms a belief in "the progressive growth in grace toward Christian maturity through a consistent Christian life of faith and good works."

-Methodist theology teaches that the state of entire sanctification can be lost through willful sin:
+Wesleyan theology teaches that the state of entire sanctification can be lost through willful sin:

 If a person backslides but later decides to return to God, he or she must confess his or her sins and be entirely sanctified again (see conditional security).

-John Wesley taught outward holiness as an expression of "inward transformation" and theologians in the Wesleyan/Methodist tradition have noted that the observance of standards of dress and behaviour should follow the New Birth as an act of obedience to God.
+John Wesley taught outward holiness as an expression of "inward transformation" and theologians in the Wesleyan/Methodist tradition have noted that the observance of standards of dress and behaviour should follow the new birth as an act of obedience to God.

 Pentecostalism

 There are two Pentecostal positions on sanctification, entire sanctification and progressive sanctification.

-Entire sanctification as a second work of grace, is the position of Pentecostal denominations that originally had their roots in Wesleyan-Arminian theology, such as International Pentecostal Holiness Church, Church of God (Cleveland) and Church of God in Christ.
+Entire sanctification as a second work of grace, is the position of Pentecostal denominations that originally had their roots in Wesleyan-Arminian theology, such as Apostolic Faith Church, Calvary Holiness Association, International Pentecostal Holiness Church, Church of God (Cleveland) and Church of God in Christ.
 These denominations differ from the Methodist Churches (inclusive of the Holiness Movement) in that they teach the possibility of a third work of grace—glossolalia.

 Progressive sanctification is the work of sanctification of the believer through grace and the decisions of the believer after the new birth.
 This is the position of other Pentecostal denominations, such as Assemblies of God and The Foursquare Church.